-The Health Service is located in the Student Center on the 2^{nd} floor for basic medical care.
-The office is open daily from 8:15 a.m. until 9:15 a.m.
+Avera Health Service is conveniently located nearby for health emergencies and basic medical care.
 In case of emergency, contact your Counselor or the Executive Officer.

 WHEN YOU GET HOME

 Your obligation continues when you get home.
 You should immediately extend thanks to your sponsoring American Legion Post and volunteer to attend a meeting of the group to report on your experience at Boys State.
 Boys State is an exercise in citizenship and involvement.
 It is our hope that you will get involved in the affairs of government and strive to make a difference in your school, your community, your state, and the United States.